aau-claaudia/hpc/docs/mistral/support.md

 - **Quotas** — requesting or increasing your token quota
 - **API keys** — rotation, closure of unused or expired keys, or suspected misuse

-For everything else — technical questions, API errors, or product behaviour — go directly to Mistral support (see below).
+For all technical questions about the Mistral products themselves — including API behaviour, model output, interface issues, and bugs — contact **Mistral's support** directly (see below).

 | Channel | Link |
 |---|---|